mklilley/voice2md/README.md

 1. Watches an incoming audio folder (e.g. a Syncthing target like `~/VoiceInbox/`)
 2. Waits for files to become “stable” (size/mtime unchanged for `stable_seconds`)
 3. Transcribes locally (default: `whisper.cpp`)
-4. Routes to a topic notebook (tokens → override file → filename → `INBOX`)
+4. Routes to a topic notebook (filename topic → inferred topic)
 5. Appends:
    - `## Voice Dump — <timestamp>` + transcript
    - `## AI Commentary — <date>` + Codex output (or a placeholder if Codex fails)